zeon-studio-portal/barry-portfolio-nextjs/content/_index.md

 ---
 banner:
   title: Beyond Business As Usual
-  subtitle: A New Mindset For Work And Life Harmony
+  subtitle: A New Mindset For Achieving Work And Life Harmony
   background_youtube_video_id: Mq61xLTDdGI
   video_button:
     label: Watch Barry in Action